National University of Kyiv-Mohyla Academy: Closure and reopening as the Kyiv Theological Academy

+During the 1760s, several proposals were issued to transform the academy into a full-fledged university by prominent officials, including hetman Kyrylo Rozumovskyi and Pyotr Rumyantsev.
+However, those projects were declined by the Russian government.
+In 1786 properties of the Brotherhood Monastery were secularized, and from that moment on the academy became dependent on government financing.
+With time, the educational process was increasingly Russified and lost its secular character.

-By the late 18th century Kyiv and its surrounding lands had become part of the Russian Empire and in 1817 Tsar Alexander I of Russia made the decision to close the academy.
+In 1817 Tsar Alexander I of Russia made a decision to close the academy.
 In response to this move a large number of the academy's alumni petitioned the monarch, albeit unsuccessfully, to turn the Kyiv-Mohyla Academy into a formal university.
 Instead, in 1819, the academy was turned over to the church and transformed into the Kiev Theological Academy - a purely clerical institution.
 During this time, admission to the Academy was open only to children of the existing clergy and key positions were held mostly by alumni of the Saint Petersburg Seminary.

 With the passing years the need for a new, modern, institution of the higher education in Kyiv became apparent and the Tsar's ministers began to consider the establishment of such a school.
 It would, however, take a long time before the actual opening of a university in the city and when it finally did occur it did not come in the form of a reopened Kyiv-Mohyla Academy but in the foundation of an entirely new secular university - the Saint Vladimir University, founded in 1834 on the orders of the Tsar Nicholas I.